PranjaliNaik11/Neural_Networks_Image_Recognition/README.md

 ## Requirements

-To run the code, you'll need:
+To run the code, you will need:

 - Python 3.x
 - TensorFlow 2.x